-Prerequisites:NEF1204 - Introduction to Engineering DesignNEF1205 - Engineering Fundamentals
+Prerequisites:NEF1204 - Introduction to Engineering DesignNEF1205 - Engineering FundamentalsNEC2102 - Solid Mechanics

 Description: During this unit students will work individually and collaboratively to develop broad skills in designing a range of machine elements using both mathematical and computer based methods.
-The first half of the unit will focus on the design of mechanical components.
-The second half of the unit will focus on design optimisation techniques which will include graphical optimisation, linear programming and will also introduce students to computer based techniques.
+The unit will focus on the design of mechanical components as well as optimisation techniques which will include graphical optimisation, linear programming and will also introduce students to computer based techniques.
 Throughout the unit computer aided drawing (CAD) software will also be used to design and generate solid models of mechanical elements.
-The computation methods presented in the unit follow on from those introduced in the unit Introduction to

-Engineering Design and are included to provide students with skills in using design software which is often used in engineering practice.
+The computation methods presented in the unit follow on from those introduced in the unit Introduction to Engineering Design and are included to provide students with skills in using design software which is often used in engineering practice.

-Learning Outcomes: On successful completion of this unit, students will be able to: 1.
-Apply fundamental mechanics and scientific skills to the design and selection of mechanical elements 2.
-Identify, formulate and solve engineering design problems in a systematic way 3.
-Create innovative solutions to complex engineering problems using relevant computer software 4.
-Select and justify the use of mathematical methods to optimise mechanical engineering designs 5.
-Adapt mechanical engineering design skills to solve authentic, 'real-world' problems taking into consideration relevant variables
+Learning Outcomes:On successful completion of this unit, students will be able to:

+1. Apply fundamental mechanics and scientific skills to the design and selection of mechanical elements

+2. Identify, formulate and solve engineering design problems in a systematic way

+3. Create innovative solutions to complex engineering problems using relevant computer software

+4. Select and justify the use of mathematical methods to optimise mechanical engineering designs

+5. Adapt mechanical engineering design skills to solve authentic, 'real-world' problems taking into consideration relevant variables
-Class Contad:Class2.0 hrsLab2.0 hrsContact time 48 hours: Weeks 1-3: 3x2hr class and 3x2hr lab and 1x1hr seminar Week 4: 2x2hr class and 2x2hr lab and 1x1hr seminar

-Required Reading:K. Nisbett & R. Budynas (2014) 10th ed.
+Class Contact:Class 2.0 hrsLab 2.0 hrsTutorial 2.0 hrsWorkshop 2.0 hrs Required Reading:K. Nisbett & R. Budynas (2014) 10th ed.
 Shigley's Mechanical Engineering Design McGraw Hill

-Assessment:Portfolio, Mechanical Design Skills Portfolio: Includes regular homework submissions (mathematical short answer) and a minor assignment on technical drawing, 10%.
-Portfolio, Design Optimisation Portfolio: Includes 2 minor homework submissions (mathematical short answer) and one minor written report (1000 words approx.), 10%.
-Test, Mid semester skills test (1 hour), 10%.
-Examination, Final Examination (3 hours), 70%.
+Assessment: Portfolio, Mechanical Design Skills Portfolio: Includes regular homework submissions and a minor assignment on technical drawing, 17.5%.
+Portfolio, Design Optimisation Portfolio: Includes minor homework submissions and one minor written report., 17.5%.
+Test.
+Tests (3), 65%.